ratatui/ratatui-website/src/how-to/layout/dynamic.md

 # Dynamic layouts

-With real-world applications, the content can often be dynamic.
+With real world applications, the content can often be dynamic.
 For example, a chat application may need to resize the chat input area based on the number of incoming messages.
 To achieve this, you can generate layouts dynamically: